Ghazi Saiyyad Salar Masud: Military career

 Despite his military defeat, Masud’s legacy endured in Islamic traditions.
 He was later venerated as a warrior-saint, in spite of the title "Ghazi" which betrays his purpose, with his Dargah of Ghazi Saiyyad Salar Masud in Bahraich becoming an important pilgrimage site (Kumar, 2002).
 His campaigns, though unsuccessful in establishing lasting Ghaznavid control in the region, played a role in shaping the early encounters between Islamic and indigenous Indian forces.

 Death

-Syed Salar Masud Ghazi was killed in 1034 CE during the Battle of Bahraich against a confederation of Hindu rulers led by Raja Suhaldev.
+Syed Salar Masud Ghazi was killed in 1034 CE during the Battle of Bahraich against a confederation of Hindu rulers led by Bhar King MaharajaSuhaldevBhar.
 According to historical accounts, Masud had led military campaigns across Uttar Pradesh, where he initially won battles against local rulers, expanding the influence of the Ghaznavid Empire.